US STOCKS-Futures inch higher as traders brace for Powell speech

-Aug 25 (Reuters) - U.S. stock index futures edged higher on Friday ahead of a keenly awaited speech by Federal Reserve Chair Jerome Powell at the Jackson Hole summit that could offer some hints on the direction the central bank would take on interest rates.
+Aug 25 (Reuters) - U.S. stock index futures edged higher on Friday ahead of a keenly awaited speech by Federal Reserve Chair Jerome Powell at the Jackson Hole summit that could indicate the central bank's next interest rate move at its September meeting.

 Powell is scheduled to deliver a keynote speech at 10:05 a.m.
 ET (1405 GMT) at a research conference that will see participation from top global central bankers.

-Investors will be watching out for signs of a dovish tilt in the commentary, though analysts believe Powell is likely to stick to the Fed's data-dependent rhetoric on interest rates.
+Investors will be watching out for signs of a dovish tilt in the commentary.
+Although, CMC Markets' Michael Hewson does not see that happening.

-"While Powell is unlikely to be anywhere near as hawkish as he was last year, he won't want to declare victory either," said Michael Hewson, chief market analyst at CMC Markets.
+"As we already know from recent comments from various Fed officials... the Fed believes the fight against inflation is far from over, and in that context it's unlikely he (Powell) will deliver any dovish surprises," he said.

-"As we already know from recent comments from various Fed officials, it is clear the Fed believes the fight against inflation is far from over, and in that context it's unlikely he will deliver any dovish surprises."
+"While Powell is unlikely to be anywhere near as hawkish as he was last year, he won't want to declare victory either."

 A spate of strong economic data, including a fall in last week's jobless claims, has signalled robust consumer demand and a tight labor market, dampening hopes that the Fed could be close to the end of its rate-hike cycle.